mcruz206/LearnAI-Bootcamp/lab01.1-pcl_and_cognitive_services/README.md

 - **assets**: This contains all of the images for the lab manual.
 You can ignore this folder.
 - **code**: In here, there are several directories that we will use:
-	- **ImageProcessing**: This solution (.sln) contains several different projects for the first parts of the workshop, let's take a high level look at them:
+	- **Starting-ImageProcessing** and **Finished-ImageProcessing**: There is a folder for starting, which you should use if you are going through the labs, but there is also a finished folder if you get stuck or run out of time.
+Each folder contains a solution (.sln) that has several different projects for the workshop, let's take a high level look at them:
 		- **ProcessingLibrary**: This is a Portable Class Library (PCL) containing helper classes for accessing the various Cognitive Services related to Vision, and some "Insights" classes for encapsulating the results.
 		- **ImageStorageLibrary**: Since Cosmos DB does not (yet) support UWP, this is a non-portable library for accessing Blob Storage and Cosmos DB.
 		- **TestApp**: A UWP application that allows you to load your images and call the various cognitive services on them, then explore the results.
 Useful for experimentation and exploration of your images.